piotrowy/sorting/README.md

 * BubbleSort
 * ShellSort

 Iterative quick sort contains dummy stack implementation.
-It is needed and I want only show how iterative quick sort works, not a stack.
-Stack is not resistant to overflowing integer.
+It is needed to implement this algorithm and I wanted to show how iterative quick sort works, not a stack.
+This stack implementation is not resistant to overflowing integer.

 #How to use?
 * in main.c file I defined two functions which map enums to functions.
 It allows to easy configure main function and what you want to measure.